s4ysolutions/multiplatform-comparision/flutter/README.md

 # DEMO Flutter App for social network

-This is a demo application built with Flutter to showcase essential UI use case, UI state management and BLoC based communication with business logic levels.
+This is the publicly available extraction of a social network application built with Flutter to showcase essential UI use case, UI state management and BLoC based communication with business logic levels.

 ## Live demo